Jsewill/morton/README.md

 # Morton
-  A Go library designed to implment N-dimensional coordinate encoding/decoding to/from Morton (Z-Order Curve) Order in Go.
+  A Go library designed to implement N-dimensional coordinate encoding/decoding to/from Morton (Z-Order Curve) Order.

+  What makes this library unique is its dynamic nature.
+It really is N-dimensional, only limited by type width (more on this later).
+It accomplishes this by generating its components at creation, rather than using static tables and hardcoded magic bits.

 ## How Do I Use Morton?
   Please see the examples/ directory in this repository for a succinct and simple example of how to use this library.